Lynch08/Fundementals_Of_Data_Analysis/README.md

 ## pyplot.ipynb
 ![](https://upload.wikimedia.org/wikipedia/en/5/56/Matplotlib_logo.svg)

-This Repository contains an investigation into the the matplotlib.pyplot package (pyplot.ipynb) in a juypter notebook for the Fundamentals of Data Analysis Module(GMIT - Wimter 2021)
+This juypter notebook contains an investigation into the the matplotlib.pyplot package (pyplot.ipynb) for the Fundamentals of Data Analysis Module(GMIT - Winter 2021)

 Link to the matplotlib.pyplot documentation
 [Offical pyplot Documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html)